Ebin746/Next_blog/README.md

 ```

 ### Testing
 The project currently lacks dedicated testing frameworks.
-However, a future implementation of Jest tests is planned for unit, integration, and end-to-end (E2E) testing.
-Manual testing is recommended at this stage.
+However, manual testing is recommended at this stage.

 ## API Reference